 - All entries must be the original work of the poet submitting it

 - The CONTESTANT NAME, CONTEST MONTH, & POEM TITLE must be mentioned clearly, as the subject of the e-mail.
-For example: ‘Abubakar Nnamdi Adekunle, BPPC June 2018, ‘THE COUNTRY OF MY DREAM’
+For example: ‘Abubakar Nnamdi Adekunle, BPPC June-July 2020, ‘YOUR POEM’S TITLE’

 - The maximum length of the poem should be 28 lines (plus the title).
-Poems exceeding this length, or having excessively long lines, will be disqualified.
+Non-compliance or using excessively long lines will lead to disqualification.

-- Authors must provide their full names and Facebook ID [for identification]and a 50-100 word biography in the body of the e-mail
+- Authors must provide their FULL NAMES, link to Facebook profile [for identification] and a 50-100 word biography in the body of the e-mail

 - Poems containing profanity, racism or vulgarity will be automatically disqualified